Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 The wilderness destroys co-dependence.

-man.
-Of all ministries, the prophetic is probably most easily polluted by codependence.
-Stories litter the Old
+all ministries, the prophetic is probably most easily polluted by codependence.
+Stories litter the Old Testament of false

 The wilderness creates individuation.

-"prophetic words" that are not very prophetic.
+words" that are not very prophetic.
 Rather, they are more of a regurgitation of the current spiritual fad.
+These "prophecies"

-individuation.
-Because the fervent heat melts away pretense, in-desert prophets are able to find their truest
+Because the fervent heat melts away pretense, in-desert prophets are able to find their truest prophetic voices underneath

 The wilderness intensifies anointing.

-upon us in stronger measures.
-Check out the subtle symbolism in Song of Songs 3:6: Who is this coming up from
+us in stronger measures.
+Check out the subtle symbolism in Song of Songs 3:6: Who is this coming up from the desert like

 In the desert the highway is prepared and straightened for God to powerfully show Himself in our ministry.